-There is also a "master transpose control" that alters the pitch of all of the E-60/E-50's sections.
-Its value is added to the current transposition interval as well as User Program transposition until you reset it to "0" or until you switch off your E-60/E-50.
+There is also a "master transpose control" that alters the pitch of all sections of the G-70.
+Its value is added to the current transposition interval (and the Singer Key as well as User Program transposition) until you reset it to "0" or until you switch off your G-70.